Zebiano/Labeler/README.md

 - `-r` Specify the repository

 ## `labels.json`
 This is the file where all your custom labels are stored.
 Feel free to edit it.
+Run `labeler -p` to get the path.
 Just keep in mind it has to have the following structure:
 ```
 {
     "labels": [